 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week we’re going to look at the psychology of cuteness.

 Whether your preference is human babies or babies of the animal variety, they’re cute.
-Even if the associated adults are rather unattractive, the babies just tug at the heartstrings.
-And there’s probably a good reason behind it.
+Even if the associated adults are rather unattractive, the babies just tug at the heartstrings, and there’s probably a good reason behind that.

 The baby schema